rows/desktop_context_menu/README.md

 In case an item is selected in the context menu, that item is returned.
 If no item is selected, `null` is returned.

-A context menu item can be of type `standard` or `separator`.
+A context menu item can be of type `ContextMenuItem` or `ContextMenuSeparator`.

-To define a menu item of type `standard`, you can do the following:
+To define a menu item of type `ContextMenuItem`, you can do the following:

 ```dart
 ...